Friends, behold: The Gluten-Free Vegan Cinnamon Roll.

 - Simple Powdered Sugar Glaze (see notes)

-Heat almond milk in the microwave or on the stovetop to the temperature of warm bath water - approximately 110 degrees F (43 C).
+Heat dairy-free milk in the microwave or on the stovetop to the temperature of warm bath water - approximately 110 degrees F (43 C).
 Be careful not to exceed that temperature or it can kill the yeast.

-To the almond milk, add 1 Tbsp (15 g) coconut oil or vegan butter and stir melt.
-Then add yeast and sugar.
-Stir briefly to mix.
-Then set aside (uncovered) to proof for 10 minutes or until it appears puffy on the surface (this indicates that the yeast is activating.
+To the dairy-free milk, add the vegan butter and sugar and stir melt.
+Then add yeast and stir once more.
+Set aside (uncovered) to proof for 10 minutes, or until it appears puffy on the surface (this indicates the yeast is activating.
 If it hasn’t activated at this point, either your yeast was expired or the liquid was too hot or not hot enough).

-Add scoopable (not melted) coconut oil or vegan butter and use a fork or pastry cutter to mix or “cut” into the dry mixture.
-It should resemble the texture of wet sand.
+Meanwhile in a medium mixing bowl whisk together gluten free flour blend (including xanthan gum), almond flour, cane sugar, baking powder, and sea salt.
+Then add cold vegan butter and use a fork or pastry cutter to mix or “cut” into the dry mixture.
+It should resemble the texture of wet sand (see photo).

-Get a large cutting board and cover the surface with plastic wrap (tuck the plastic wrap around the edges so it stays in place).
-Then dust with gluten-free flour.
+Get a large cutting board and wrap with plastic wrap (tuck the wrap down around the edges so it stays in place).
+Then dust the surface of the plastic wrap generously with gluten-free flour.

 Add the dough in the center of the board and sprinkle with more gluten-free flour.
 Then top with another sheet of plastic wrap and tuck down around the edges of the cutting board (so it stays in place).
 Use a rolling pin to roll the dough out into a large, thin rectangle.
 The dough should be about 1/8th-inch thick.

-Carefully remove the top layer of plastic wrap and brush on 3 Tbsp (45 ml) melted coconut oil or vegan butter.
-Then sprinkle with organic cane sugar and cinnamon.
-Then untuck the bottom layer of plastic wrap from the cutting board and use it to tightly roll the dough lengthwise into a cylinder (see photo).
+Carefully remove the top layer of plastic wrap and brush on the vegan butter.
+Then sprinkle with brown sugar and cinnamon and spread gently with fingers to evenly distribute.
+Then, untuck the bottom layer of plastic wrap from the cutting board and use it to tightly roll the dough lengthwise into a cylinder (see photo).

-Use a serrated knife or floss (my preferred method) to cut into 8 even pieces.
-Then carefully transfer to the prepared pie dish or cake pan.
+Use a serrated knife or floss (my preferred method) to cut into even rolls (as the recipe is written, 7-8).
+Then carefully transfer to the prepared pie dish or cake pan (they can be fragile to transfer).